DavidEscalante/AEPMaster/README.md

 **The app will ask you**

+- The location of the **aerender** file, this is located right in your After Effects folder.
+The app will ask you only once when you launch the app for the first time or if the aerender file have been deleted (usually after the installation of a newer version of After Effects)
-- The .aep file you want to render
+- The .aep file you want to render (you can render multiple .aep by launch the app multiple times)
 - The desire frames per second (this is needed for the .mov and .mp4 files)
 - If you want to turn off the system after it finish

 **The app will create**

-- 1 .mov, ProRes 4444
+- 1 .mov, ProRes 4444 (in the same location of your .aep file)
-- 1 .mp4, crf= 12
+- 1 .mp4, crf= 12 (1 without sound in the location of your .aep file and other with sound in any location you choose)
-- Multiple instances of the same render
+- Multiple instances of the same render (using OSX Terminal)

 # This is the main reason I wrote this script in the first place